fprimex/zdesk/api_gen/README.md

 Unless you're really going to hack on the API generator, don't hammer the developer site needlessly.
-Currently, mirroring the whole site results in about 9MB on disk.
+Currently, mirroring the required files results in about 9MB on disk.

 The API generator needs Python 3, `requests`, `BeautifulSoup4`, and `inflection` installed.
 See the `requirements.txt` file.
 There also needs to be